 COVID-19 is a new disease, caused by a novel coronavirus that has not previously been seen in humans.
 COVID-19, or coronavirus, is a disease that was identified in Wuhan, China, and is now being spread throughout the world.
 People are encouraged to take common-sense precautions to prevent the spread of all infectious diseases, including COVID-19.

 UM's Curry Health Center provides free COVID-19 testing for students who are experiencing coronavirus symptoms.
 Students must call 406-243-2122 to make an appointment before coming in.

 UM and the Missoula City-County Health Department are closely tracking COVID-19 case trends at UM and in Missoula.
-Beginning Sept.
-9, 2020, the MCCHD is releasing information about UM-affiliated cases each Wednesday.
+The MCCHD is releasing information about UM-affiliated cases each day.